14 Mistakes People with Prediabetes Make When Dieting

-Trying to keep your blood sugar steady, slim down, and avoid developing diabetes?
-Watch out for these pitfalls.
+Trying to keep your blood sugar steady, slim down, and avoid type 2 diabetes?
+Watch out for these pitfalls on a prediabetes diet.

 Looking for a quick fix